LuisFernando1407/retrofit_rxjava/README.md

 ### The project covered was about cryptocurrencies, especially Bitcoin.

 ### Features
- - Check internet access when opening the app, or if you have not access monitor Internet Access.
+ - Check internet access when opening the app.
+ - Monitor internet access in all screen.
+ - Dialog to exit app.
  - Consume bitcoin cryptocurrency data.
  - Search by company and value.
  - Volume and price indicator.